0llievr/Neomon/README.md

   * Phase2 - Wrote the description of each wireframe.
   * Phase3 - Wrote the protocol

-## Phase 1: User Inquiry and Inspection
+## Phase I: User Inquiry and Inspection

 * **Research Method:** Google Forms survey shared with the class via the CSCI 431 Slack.
 The participants were our classmates from the class.
 Once the data was gathered, Charles collected screenshots of the data in the form of pie and bar graphs.